It's a Great Day to be a Brave!

 Will eat lunch in the lunch room alcove area to allow mask removal with 6 ft social distancing

 UPDATE As of 9/23/2021 - The Illinois Department of Health (IDPH) has updated some of the Covid-19 exclusion guidelines.
-Starting today, a student who is either called in ill with covid symptoms or goes home with covid symptoms, will need to submit proof of having obtained a lab collected COVID-19 test within 24 hours of absence.
+Students who are either called in ill with covid symptoms or go home with covid symptoms, will need to submit proof of having obtained a lab collected COVID-19 test within 24 hours of absence.
 If the student has siblings in the district, those students do not necessarily have to be excluded immediately on the first day of the ill student's absence.
 If the ill student does not submit proof of having obtained the lab COVID test by the end of school the next day, then the siblings will be excluded for the remainder of the *14-day COVID-19 illness exposure exclusion.